chris-allones/chrisllones-blogdown/content/home/tidytuesday.md

 weight: 50

 title: TidyTuesday
-subtitle: ""
+subtitle:

 content:
-  # Page type to display.
-E.g. post, talk, publication...
-  page_type: tidytuesday
-  # Choose how many pages you would like to display (0 = all pages)
-  count: 0
   # Filter on criteria
   filters:
-    author: ""
+    folders:
+      - tidytuesday
+    tag: ''
-    category: ""
+    category: ''
-    publication_type: ""
+    publication_type: ''
-    tag: ""
+    author: ''
+    exclude_featured: false
+    exclude_future: false
+    exclude_past: false
+  # Choose how many pages you would like to display (0 = all pages)
+  count: 5
+  # Choose how many pages you would like to offset by
+  offset: 0
   # Page order: descending (desc) or ascending (asc) date.
   order: desc

 design:
   # Choose a view for the listings:
-  #   1 = List
-  #   2 = Compact
-  #   3 = Card
-  #   4 = Citation (publication only)
-  view: 2
+  view: compact
+  columns: '2'
 ---